aptlyundecided/python/Docs/Greendale-docs/greendale.md

 # Greendale Project

-I am going to create a 'back end' for the most nerdy thing I've ever done in my life.
+A text based decision game that will initially work in the browser.
+Then using JS, we'll push it into a

-Using Python 3.6, I want to build a **Greendale Community College Simulator**.
+Using Python 3.6, I want to build a **Greendale Community College** text adventure decision game.

 ### What?
 Greendale is a community college from the 'cancelled, then un-cancelled, then cancelled, then wait it's back again, now maybe there will be a movie about it' TV show called __Community__.
 This is one of my favorite shows (not season 6), and it's got everything I need to implement design patterns.